 Creating an Ad in Verizon Media Native

-As I already mentioned, it’s super easy to create an ad on this advertising platform.
+As I already mentioned, it’s super easy to create Verizon Ads and easily manage them.

 After you’re done with the ad group, click on “New ad” to start filling in each section as needed.